Why Low Power Matters in Digital Design

 - Is retention saved before power is removed?

-- Does power sequencing follow the correct order?
+- Does the power sequencing follow the correct order?

 2. State Corruption